epfl-ada/ada-2021-project-adata-scientists/README.md

 •	Using the date of the feminist events, we observed whether it has an impact on the portion of women and men quoted or not.

 •	We also found the repartition of the speakers according to their age for the two genders.
-We will group the speaker by gender and by age by making intervals and then compare the percentage of presence of the different age groups.
+We grouped the speakers by gender and by age by making intervals and then compared the percentage of presence of the different age groups.

 •	We used [VADER](https://github.com/cjhutto/vaderSentiment) to do the sentiment analysis of the context of the quotes.